geekclick/Password-Generator/README.md

 # Password Generator using Flask

 This project is a simple web-based password generator built with Flask, a Python web framework.
-It allows users to generate random passwords with customizable settings such as password length and the inclusion of special characters and digits.
+It allows users to generate random and strong passwords with customizable settings such as password length and the inclusion of special characters and digits.

 ## Installation